Ravishrks/dockerise-vscode-django/doc/gcp-compute-engine-deploy/readme.md

 ## Activating ssl using certbot and Let's Encrypt

+* Make sure to copy the content of the Google's service account credentials to dns-api-secret-key.json

 * Go to directory doc/gcp-computr-engine-deploy and run below command.

 * Below command will generate ssl certificate from letsencrypt